Primechain/primechain-api-docs/docs/usecases/bank_guarantee.md

 The SHA-512 hash of the bank guarantee is computed.

 ### Step 2: Signing
-The hash is signed using the private key of the issuing bank (using the ECDSA algorithm).
+The hash is signed using the private key of the issuing bank, using the Elliptic Curve Digital Signature Algorithm (ECDSA) algorithm.

 ### Step 3: Storing the signature
 The following are published to the `DATA_SIGNATURE_MASTERLIST` stream: